 Invoice Recorded: Details of the invoice are manually typed into a Finance/Enterprise Resource Planning System (ERP) or finance spreadsheet.
 These details need to be accurately entered and will include information such as: vendor name, vendor ABN, vendor GST details, invoice date, payment date, PO number, description of goods and/or service, payment terms etc.

 Invoice Approved: Once the invoice is in the system, it needs to be authorised by the person who ordered the goods or service.
 This step requires that the vendor’s details are verified (Name, ABN and GST details); requires Purchase Order matching; and sometimes requires the invoice to be sent to another staff member or staff members for approval.

 Invoice Paid: Once the invoice is approved, it can be paid by the finance team.
 Supplier payment details are checked again before the amount is paid.

 Invoice closed: Once the invoice is paid, it can be marked as closed so that it no longer shows up as a liability in the Finance System.
 The steps above are indicative only and are considered the basic steps that need to be taken before payments are made in order to avoid errors and fraud.
 Large companies can sometimes have more steps in between, with more approvals and verification being required before an invoice is paid.

 As with all businesses, efficiency dividends and cost savings are integral.
 Sadly, the Accounts Payable (AP) department can be one of the largest overheads in an organisation, with the Accounts Payable Process being heavily reliant on people and paper.

 AP departments relying on manual processes are finding that adding staff does not solve the overall problem.
-Manual processes are not only expensive and inefficient, they increase the chance of errors and expose organisations to many risks.
+Manual processes are not only expensive and inefficient, but they also increase the chance of errors and expose organisations to many risks.

 1. Cost per invoice